How to Turn Bad Bosses into Superior Supervisors

 Substandard supervisors may take time to show their true colors (or lack thereof), so it helps to know what attributes and behaviors to look for.
 Consider ways that a bad boss may stand out in a crowd:

-• They are paralyzed by fear
+- They are paralyzed by fear

 Incompetent managers may be afraid to take action and make decisions.
-They may discourage decision-making, or refuse to own up to a decision if it might end in criticism.
+They may discourage decision-making, or refuse to own up to a decision if it might end in criticism. - They compete with subordinates

 They may prevent the completion of tasks because they are unable to delegate, often due to fear of being outperformed by their team members.
-These bosses have a habit of discreetly taking credit for your work.
+These bosses have a habit of discreetly taking credit for your work. - They are overly emotional

 They react to problems instead of creating an organized plan, especially when negative situations arise.
-Instead of encouraging and organizing subordinates, they overshare their feelings about workload or projects and amplify employee distress.
+Instead of encouraging and organizing subordinates, they overshare their feelings about workload or projects and amplify employee distress. - They ignore development needs

 All employees regardless of position or rank should have some form of development plan in place.
 It may be to help them achieve their goal of working in management someday, or training them on new software.
 Incompetent managers hinder development within themselves and their employees, inevitably stunting the organizational productivity.
 Remember, a great manager never stops learning.

-• They expect you to be a mind reader
+- They expect you to be a mind reader

 You may be a high-performer, reaching all your target goals and working as an effective team player.
 Incompetent bosses may not communicate the organization's goals and objectives effectively.
 Great bosses share project, monthly, and yearly goals, as well as corporate objectives.